Newborn Essential List

 - Nursing bras - I really like the H&M ones - I’ve stocked up on these and these.

 - Night light - I think its worth having a night light for night feeds, something not very bright so you don’t wake baby too much.
-I like this one from The Gro Company.
+We love this Miffy one.

 - Haakaa Pump